What are drawings?

 Definition of drawings

-Drawings are sums of money that a sole trader or partner takes out of his or her business bank account.
+Drawings are sums of money that a sole trader or partner takes out of their business bank account.

 Drawings can be: